Head Injury In Adults

 Once your doctor is satisfied that you can be sent home safely, he or she will allow you to leave on the condition that a responsible adult will stay with you at home for a day or two to help monitor your condition.
 This person will be given specific instructions about possible danger signs to watch for.

 If you are troubled by headaches after your head injury, your doctor may suggest that you try acetaminophen (Tylenol) first.
 If this does not work, your doctor probably will prescribe a stronger pain reliever.
-Avoid taking aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn) or indomethacin (Indocin) during your recovery period since these drugs can increase the risk of bleeding inside the head.
+It's safest to avoid aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve, Naprosyn) unless your doctor recommends it, since these drugs might increase the risk of bleeding inside the head.

 In people with more extensive head injuries, treatment depends on the type of injury, its severity and its location.
-In many cases, treatment takes place in an intensive care unit with mechanical ventilation (breathing assistance) and with medications to control pain, decrease swelling inside the brain, maintain blood pressure and prevent seizures.
+For example, the person may need treatment in an intensive care unit for close monitoring of brain function and blood pressure, as well as seizure prevention.
 Surgery may be performed to repair a depressed skull fracture, drain an epidural or subdural hematoma or treat a brain hemorrhage or contusion.

 When To Call a Professional